charllouthompson/fe-nc-games/README.md

-As a user, I should be able to...

-    post a new comment to an existing review (as a default logged in user. e.g. 'jessjelly'). delete my own comments (as a default logged in user. e.g. 'jessjelly').

  Error-handling: As a user, I should...

     see an appropriate error if I go on a non-existent path / a path for a non-existent review / topic. not be allowed to post a comment if I have not filled in all of the form boxes.